graalvm/graal-languages-demos/graalwasm/graalwasm-embed-rust-code-guide/README.md

 !erehT olleH
 ```

-## Compiling the Application to Native
+## Compile the Application to Native

 With GraalVM Native Image, this Java application can be compiled into a native executable that starts instantly, scales fast, and uses fewer compute resources.
 For this, you need additional [reachability metadata](https://www.graalvm.org/latest/reference-manual/native-image/metadata/) to register reflection, proxies, and resources.